 Vancouver Island Children's Assessment Network

-The Vancouver Island Children’s Assessment Network (VICAN) provides assessment services for children on Vancouver Island with complex developmental needs:
+The Vancouver Island Children’s Assessment Network (VICAN) provides assessment services for children on Vancouver Island with complex developmental needs such as:

 Autism Spectrum Disorders (ASD) for all children up to age six, and for children over six when such services are not provided by the local school district.